Sinus Infection (Sinusitis)

 Occasionally, nasal secretions are examined for secreted cells that may help differentiate between infectious and allergic sinusitis.
 Infectious sinusitis may show specialized cells of infection (polymorphonuclear cells) while allergic sinusitis may show specialized cells of allergy (eosinophils).
 Physicians prescribe antibiotics if bacterial infection is suspected.
 Antibiotics are not effective against viral infections; many physicians then treat the symptoms.

 It may sometimes be necessary to perform a needle aspiration (needle puncture) of a sinus to get infected material to culture to determine what pathogen is actually causing the sinus infection.
 Cultures of the nasal passages are rarely helpful in determining what bacteria or fungus is causing a sinus infection since the nasal passages are often colonized by non-infecting bacteria.
 The needle puncture procedure is usually done by an otolaryngologist when treatments have failed to alleviate the disease.
-The procedure is uncomfortable and requires local anesthesia; some patients require general anesthesia.
+The procedure requires local anesthesia to minimize any discomfort; some patients require general anesthesia.
 The sinus is aspirated, the contents sent for culture and staining, and the sinus may be flushed with a saline solution.
 This is technically the most accurate way to diagnose infectious sinusitis.

 In addition, both rigid and flexible endoscopy has been used to obtain diagnostic material from sinuses.
-Unfortunately, these procedures are also uncomfortable and need to be done by an otolaryngologist who may need to sedate the patient.
+These procedures are usually done by an otolaryngologist after topical and local anesthesia.
+Occasionally, there may be a need to sedate the patient.
 Some investigators suggest that endoscopy specimens are comparable to those obtained by needle puncture.